Persona 5: The Phantom X: Synopsis

-The trio work together as the Phantom Thieves, promising to steal the treasures out of six other palaces.
-Shun Kano, a fellow Kokatsu Academy student, joins the Phantom Thieves to change the heart of Hiromu Miyazawa, a dishonest food critic who uses his platform to acquire restaurants and profit through the use of cheaper ingredients.
+Resolving to reclaim the desires of the masses, the trio works together as the Phantom Thieves, meeting new allies and fighting against more nefarious palace rulers.
+As the Phantom Thieves reclaim desires and change the target's hearts, Nagisa's visions became more frequent and extreme, implying that not everything is what it seems.

 Development

 Perfect World Games first teased the project with a trailer in April 2021.
 Titled Code Name: X, it was claimed to be the first mobile entry in a “famous Japanese console game series” that has sold over 10 million copies worldwide.
 The footage was noted to feature the aesthetic and music reminiscent of Persona 5, but the ties to the Persona series were not officially confirmed.
 The connection was later discovered through image filenames on the website and the binary code at the end of the trailer, which was translated to Persona 5X.

 Persona 5: The Phantom X was developed by Black Wings Game Studio, a subsidiary of Perfect World, under the supervision of the series developer P-Studio (Atlus) and their parent company Sega.
 The Persona staff provided input on the game's story and setting, and directly presented ideas regarding the characterization of the Phantom Thieves, which were then turned into original characters by Black Wings staff.

 The general producer of the Persona series Kazuhisa Wada worked as the supervisor of the project.
 The business producer Yohsuke Uda served as the game's producer from the Atlus side, and scenario planner Yusuke Nitta, who previously worked on Persona 5 Royal, Persona 5 Strikers and Persona 5 Tactica, is credited as the development director and lead scenario planner.